jupyter/nbdime/docs/source/extensions.rst

    Figure: nbdime's buttons in the notebook extension.

-Clicking the git button will open a new tab showing the diff between the the last commit and the *currently saved* version of the notebook.
+Clicking the git button will open a new tab showing the diff between the last commit and the *currently saved* version of the notebook.
 Note that this button will only be visible if the notebook is currently in a git repository.